ericoporto/ags-manual-wiki/acintro1.md

 You should set up the palette as well as you can now, because changing it later may require you to re-import some graphics.

-### Creating a 16-bit or 32-bit colour game
+### Creating a 16-bit or 32-bit color game

 Back on the Game Settings pane, check out the very top option in the list.
-It's called "Colour depth", and all you have to do is change it to your desired colour depth.
+It's called "Color depth", and all you have to do is change it to your desired color depth.
 A warning message will prompt you to make sure.
 Confirm it, and you're done.

 ### Game Resolution

-Having decided on our colour depth, the other important decision to make at this stage is what resolution we want the game to run at.
+Having decided on our color depth, the other important decision to make at this stage is what resolution we want the game to run at.
 Higher resolutions allow you to have more detailed graphics, but they need more memory and run slower than lower resolutions.